junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

-The floor it stops at looks like a luxurious hotel floor, with crimson velvet carpet layering on the corridor.
+The floor it stops at looks like a luxurious hotel floor, with crimson velvet carpet laid in the corridor.
 The lights on the ceiling flicker occasionally, as dim as candlelight.
 The long, bleak corridor is quiet, with doors and rooms on each side.
 A weeping angel statue sits at the end of the corridor inside an alcove, hands covering its face, head lowered in a humble, solemn pose.

 The Detective steps down the corridor carefully, glancing at either side.
 Some doors are closed, some open.
-Behind each open door, there is an empty small room to live in.
+Behind each open door, there is a small empty room to live in.
 And on each closed one, there is a number and a name tag.

 The Detective checks the names on the doors, slowly, one by one, until stops dead at one closed door -- with the familiar name of his own.

 The unlocked door is easily pushed open.
 The Detective knocks on it as he enters, "Hello, anyone home?"

 The small apartment room has a narrow, dusty doorway, as bleak and ancient as the rest of the building.
-But with a small hint of someone has been living here, probably alone, probably a very long time.
+But with a small hint that someone has been living here, probably alone, probably has been for a very long time.

 The cloth rack by the door has a hat and coat hanging on it.
-A tall, black gentleman hat, and a long suit coat, exactly like the ones The Detective is wearing, though much older.
-He touches his own coat self-consciously, moving down the doorway with more unease by each step.
+A tall, black gentleman's hat, and a long suit coat, exactly like the ones The Detective is wearing, though much older, decades older.
+He touches his own coat self-consciously, moving down the doorway with more unease with each step.

 Lying on the shelf next to the coat rack, a leather briefcase.
 Dusty and unused.
 Exactly the same as the one in his grasp right now.

 The Detective frowns deeply, putting down the one he's holding on the floor, opening the one in front of him.
-He drops it in a gasp -- the neatly bundled cash lies inside, with a handwritten card reading "Winter Quay" in fading ink on the very top.
+He drops it with a gasp -- the neatly bundled cash lies inside, with a handwritten card reading "Winter Quay" in fading ink on the very top.

 His heart pounds fast.
 He reaches for his own briefcase, almost ready to dash for the door, only to be stopped by a weak sound behind him.
 A voice that sounds like a moan or a whimper.

 The door leads to a bedroom, cramped and bleak, with only a bed in the center and barely anything else.

-The Detective can't help himself crossing into the room.
+The Detective can't help himself from crossing into the room.

 The old man lying in the bed must be in his nineties, his breath ancient and withered, like the last leaf on a winter tree.

 "Who are you?"
 The Detective approaches the bed, curiosity and horror taking over the action.

-The old man's eyes flicker open, staring at the his bedside visitor with dead fish's eyes, his voice croaked for lack of use: "Run!
+The old man's eyes flicker open, staring at his bedside visitor with dead fish's eyes, his voice croaked for lack of use: "Run!
 Run!
 They're coming for you!
 They'll send you back!"

 "Who's coming?
 Back where?"
 The Detective is alarmed.
 The light in the room and in the corridor flickers harder.
-There is long stretch of dark moments between lights.
-A loud stomping sound pounds on the ground from far distance.
+There is a long stretch of dark moments between lights.
+A loud stomping sound pounds on the ground from a far distance.

 "In time!
 Back in time!" the old man struggles hard, rising his upper body to clutch on The Detective's arm, gasping urgently, "I'm you! *I'm you!!*"